Sister Act (musical): Broadway

-Mother Superior wants to get rid of Deloris, but Monsignor O’Hara tells her that the men who were planning to buy the church love the choir, and have given their money to improve and keep the church.
+The Mother superior wants to get rid of Deloris, but Monsignor O’Hara tells her that the men who were planning to buy the church love the choir, and have given their money to improve and keep the church.
 Over the coming weeks, the choir has become incredibly successful and the money from donations has paid for the church to be remodeled and fixed ("Sunday Morning Fever").
 Monsignor O’Hara has some terrific news: the choir has been asked to perform a special concert in front of the Pope.
 However, Jackson and his goons spot Deloris with the choir on the television.
 Jackson orders his boys to get into the convent and bring Deloris to him.
 TJ, Joey, and Pablo discuss how they will do this ("Lady in the Long Black Dress").

-That night, Mother Superior asks God why He has given her the challenge that is Deloris (“Haven’t Got A Prayer"), and shortly after, receives a call from Eddie.
+That night, the Mother superior asks God why He has given her the challenge that is Deloris (“Haven’t Got A Prayer"), and shortly after, receives a call from Eddie.
 Meanwhile, Deloris is approached by the Nuns before they go to sleep, asking her to lead them praying for their show for the Pope, which is the following day (“Bless the Show”).
-Mother Superior arrives and tells Deloris that the court date for Jackson has moved up to the next day and she must leave immediately.
+The Mother superior arrives and tells Deloris that the court date for Jackson has moved up to the next day and she must leave immediately.
 The other nuns overhear and Deloris is forced to tell them the truth about who she really is and that she cannot perform with them.

 As Deloris prepares to leave, Sister Mary Robert begs to come with her, claiming that she has been inspired to become a stronger person and go after the things she wants ("The Life I Never Led").
 Deloris, staying at Eddie's house for the night, is initially overjoyed that she will be able to go back to pursuing the career she's dreamed of after testifying against Jackson ("Fabulous, Baby!
 (Reprise)").
 However, she realizes that her sisters are more important than any fame or money, and decides to return to the convent to sing with them ("Sister Act").

 Meanwhile, Jackson thinks up a new way to get into the convent, giving Joey, TJ, and Pablo nun costumes ("When I Find My Baby (Reprise)").
-Deloris interrupts a choir rehearsal and is told by Mother Superior that she is endangering the lives of the nuns and that she must leave.
+Deloris interrupts a choir rehearsal and is told by the Mother superior that she is endangering the lives of the nuns and that she must leave.
 Sister Mary Robert stands with Deloris ("The Life I Never Led (Reprise)"), but is interrupted by Curtis and his men breaking into the church.
 The nuns scatter and are able to take down Joey, TJ, and Pablo, but Jackson enters and traps Sister Mary Robert at gunpoint.